mkuzmick/the-art-of-code/recipes/rock-the-party-quickly.md

     echo "$1, we are about to rock the party"
     ```
     And then when you run the script, add your name at the end (after a space), for me, this would be `~/Development/_scripts/rocktheparty.sh Marlon`.
 Hopefully you get something like `Marlon, we are about to rock the party` back.
 10. To truly rock the party you don't want to have to actually type in `~/Development/_scripts/rocktheparty.sh`.
 What we want to do is **add ~/Development/_scripts to our $PATH** so that our computer can just find the command there (just like it can find `ls` and `date` and the other commands we use).
-So we need to add something to a file called `~./bash_profile`--a file that may or may not yet exist on your machine.
-Open it up by entering `nano ~/.bash_profile` (be really careful to enter the right code here).
+So we need to go back to Terminal to add something to a file called `~./bash_profile`--a file that may or may not yet exist on your machine.
+Open it up by entering `nano ~/.bash_profile` in Terminal (be really careful to enter the right code here).
 Then add the following line at the end of that file in nano.
     ```
     export PATH="/Users/mk/Development/_scripts:"$PATH
     ```